The Secrets of the Human Nervous System

 To truly release the bondage of past traumas, we must do the work to develop healthy boundaries, create safe space for emotional release, and listen deeply to the messages of our bodies while learning tools to integrate and truly find freedom.

-In our Wise Womban Way Transformational Facilitator Training, we speak about the importance of creating trauma-informed space to support students and clients on their journey of resolving trauma.
+In our Womb Worker Professional Certification, we speak about the importance of creating trauma-informed space to support students and clients on their journey of resolving trauma.

-This 120-Hour Professional Training is truly unlike any other training out there.
+This Professional Certification is truly unlike any other training out there.
 If you’re ready to harness your skills as a facilitator and embody your authentic expression of your voice – this training is for you.